-Parents and, where requested, a friend or representative, the headteacher, and a member of the LA will be invited to attend any consideration of suspensions and exclusions and will be able to make representations.
+Parents and, where requested, a friend or representative, the Headteacher, and a member of the LA will be invited to attend any consideration of suspensions and exclusions and will be able to make representations.

-Any meeting to consider reinstatement of a pupil will be arranged at a date and time convenient for all parties, and in compliance with any statutory time limits.
-Parents, and excluded pupils if they are over 18, will also be able to request that the meeting is held via remote access.
+Any meeting to consider reinstatement of a pupil will be arranged at a date and time convenient for all parties and in compliance with any statutory time limits.
+Parents and excluded pupils, if they are over 18, can also request that the meeting be held via remote access.

-Where it is appropriate to the pupil's age and level of understanding, the pupil will also attend any consideration meeting, and will be enabled to make a representation on their own behalf if they desire to do so.
+Where it is appropriate to the pupil's age and level of understanding, the pupil will also attend any consideration meeting and be enabled to make a representation on their behalf if they desire to do so.

-The governing board will consider the reinstatement of a suspended or excluded pupil, where:
+The governing board will consider the reinstatement of a suspended or excluded pupil where: The exclusion is permanent.

-- The exclusion is permanent. - The suspension is fixed-period, and would bring the pupil's total number of suspended school days to more than 15 in any given term. - The suspension or exclusion would result in the pupil missing a public examination.
+The suspension is fixed-period and would bring the pupil's total number of suspended school days to more than 15 in any given term.

+The suspension or exclusion would result in the pupil missing a public examination.

-In the case of a suspension where the pupil's total number of suspended days is more than 5 but less than 16 school days (this includes suspensions that exceed 15 school days by less than a whole day, e.g. one that totals 15.5 days) within a term, if parents make representations, the governing board will consider suspensions within 50 school days of receiving the notice of suspension.
-In the absence of any representations from parents, the governing board will consider the reinstatement on their own.
+In the case of a suspension where the pupil's total number of suspended days is more than five but less than 16 school days (this includes suspensions that exceed 15 school days by less than a whole day, e.g., one that totals 15.5 days) within a term, if parents make representations, the governing board will consider suspensions within 50 school days of receiving the notice of suspension.
+Without any parental representations, the governing board will consider the reinstatement on its own.

-Where a suspension will take a pupil's total number of school days out of school above five but less than 15 for the term, and parents have not requested a governing board meeting, the governing board will not be required to consider the pupil's reinstatement but it will have the power to do so if it deems it appropriate.
+Where a suspension will take a pupil's total number of school days out of school above five but less than 15 for the term, and parents have not requested a governing board meeting, the governing board will not be required to consider the pupil's reinstatement.
+Still, it will have the power to do so if it deems it appropriate.

-Where a suspension will not bring a pupil's total number of days of suspension or permanent exclusion to more than five days in a term, the governing board will consider all representations made by parents; however, the board cannot direct the reinstatement of the pupil and it is not required to arrange a meeting with parents.
+Where a suspension will not bring a pupil's total number of days of suspension or permanent exclusion to more than five days in a term, the governing board will consider all representations made by parents; however, the board cannot direct the reinstatement of the pupil, and it is not required to arrange a meeting with parents.